aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Deixiscript supports a limited kind of context-dependent resolution of pronouns,  based on the Short Term Memory (STM) of the interpreter and the stored Definitions of the simple sentences, we will discuss the STM later alongside the Knowledge Base.

+===== Relative Clauses (not included)

 Deixiscript does not support realtive clauses, although a previous version of it did support them.
 The decision to drop their support and focus instead on other aspects of the noun phrase came from the difficulties encountered in their implementation.

 // https://en.wikipedia.org/wiki/English_relative_clauses